GuiHeurich/sp-test/README.md

 ## User stories

 As a data analyst
-so that I can organise data from a file
+so that I can organise my data
 I want to be able to extract individual lines from a log file

 As a data analyst
-so that I can organise data from a file
+so that I can organise my data
 I want to each line to show only the page visited

 As a data analyst
-so that I can organise data from a file
+so that I can organise my data
 I want to know the total number of visits to a page

 As a data analyst
-so that I can organise data from a file
+so that I can organise my data
 I want to be able to separate normal views from unique views

 As a data analyst
-so that I can organise data from a file
+so that I can organise my data
 I want to show a list of each page and how many times it was visited

 As a data analyst
-so that I can organise data from a file
+so that I can organise my data
 I want this list to be sorted in a descending order